krhuang/SmoothGeneration/README.md

 <h2>Where is the Dataset?</h2>
 <p>The generated dataset of polytopes is available in the file 'prune_output'.</p>

+<p>Each smooth 3-polytope is given by a series of lines.
+The first line is the number of vertices, following by lines of triples of integers denoting the coordinates</p>

 <h2>How to Run the Computation Yourself</h2>
 The algorithm utilizes other mathematical computation projects, namely plantri, Balletti's database of smooth polygons, and the many packages included in polymake.